mavrosxristoforos/get-xml-info/README.md

 You can also add -d for debug output.

     node index.js -f path/to/file.xml -p //element -d

+## Attributes

+Since version 1.1.0, you can now also read attributes.
+Example:

+    //element/@version

 ## Namespaces

 Namespaces are currently not supported, so you can use the `local-name()` XPath function instead.
 Example: